tc39/proposal-temporal/docs/timezone.md

 This method is one way to convert a `Temporal.DateTime` to a `Temporal.Instant`.
 It is identical to [`dateTime.toInstant(timeZone, disambiguation)`](./datetime.html#toInstant).

-In the case of ambiguity, the `disambiguation` option controls what instant time to return:
+In the case of ambiguity, the `disambiguation` option controls what instant to return:

 - `'compatible'` (the default): Acts like `'earlier'` for backward transitions and `'later'` for forward transitions.
 - `'earlier'`: The earlier of two possible times.